How to migrate cPanel VPS to VPS servers

 [email protected]:/home/$i /home/ ; done

-16. Once the data has been restored you can add the below entry on your local machine:
+16. After restoring the data, add the following entry to your local machine:

 C:\\Windows\System32\drivers\etc hosts file